“Here you are, in your comfortable chair, drinking three big wheat beers.”– Rudi Völler

 Rudi Völler and his team, accompanied by Frankfurt’s mayor Petra Roth, are given a heroes’ welcome

-Völler had in many ways performed miracles with what was a limited German side bereft of any real quality; he had taken what could best be described as a rabble and turned them into a side that had reached the World Cup final, something that even his strongest supporters and wellwishers would never have thought possible.
+Rudi Völler had in many ways performed miracles with what was a limited German side bereft of any real quality; he had taken what could best be described as a rabble and turned them into a side that had reached the World Cup final, something that even his strongest supporters and well-wishers would never have thought possible.

 If the media had been critical of Völler for his somewhat laid-back training methods and his team for their highly workmanlike approach – not to say their seemingly endless run of lucky breaks – this negativity was not shared by the majority of the fans back in Germany.
 Many supporters had hoped for a noble quarter-final exit at best, and to progress all the way to the final was seen as nothing short of a miracle.

 While the side that made the final in 2002 had played football that had been qualitatively no different from that played in 1982 under Jupp Derwall, there were a number of striking differences.
-Firstly, the team was nowhere near as talented and little was really expected of them; secondly, while the tactics may have been dour, the spirit of the squad was completely different – there was none of the undercurrent of nastiness that had plagued the campaign in Spain twenty years earlier.
-While Derwall had been disliked by large sections of the German fan base, Rudi Völler was universally loved.
+Firstly, the team was nowhere near as talented and little was really expected of them; secondly, while the tactics may have been dour, the spirit of the squad was completely different – there was none of the undercurrent of nastiness that had plagued the campaign in Spain 20 years earlier.
+While Derwall had been disliked by large sections of the German fan base, Völler was universally loved.